EzioTheDeadPoet/SME-FT-/README.md

 Or people who just want a vanilla experience with all the unofficial patches and fixes.
 One resource I highly recommend is [this Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) on how to get started.

-This modlist is intended to bring the most common tools and fixes for skyrim and integrate them in an Organized maner so modlist creators and modders have an easier way of getting a stable initial semivanilla setup with only a little effort.
+This modlist is intended to bring the most common tools and fixes for skyrim and integrate them in an Organized manner so modlist creators and modders have an easier way of getting a stable initial semivanilla setup with only a little effort.
-Some of the mods might want to be exchanged by personal preference, "ASLAL" which is included since it is again general consens, that it is a better to have an alternate start mod that places the player in a "quiet" game cell to let all the installed mods finish their initial loading and giving the player the time to set up the installed mods MCM Menus to their liking, could be replaced with another alternate start mod.
+Some of the mods might want to be exchanged by personal preference, "ASLAL" which is included since it is again generally acknowledged, that it is a better to have an alternate start mod that places the player in a "quiet" game cell to let all the installed mods finish their initial loading and giving the player the time to set up the installed mods MCM Menus to their liking, could be replaced with another alternate start mod.
 And I chose "ASLAL" over another "AS" since it still allows you/players playing your modlist a chance to experience the Vanilla start to the game.